-In 2021, we conducted an assessment to advance our environmental, social and governance, or ESG, strategy.
-We engaged key stakeholders across our organization, including investors, crew members, and customers, to identify the ESG issues that are most impactful to our business and most important to them.
-The process helped us to identify key risks and opportunities while maintaining our stakeholder-driven approach.
-The identification of these risks and opportunities will help to guide our approach to aligning our business and our ESG priorities.
+In 2022, we continued to develop and advance our environmental, social and governance, or ESG, strategy.
+Based on a comprehensive review we conducted in 2021 of the ESG issues most impactful to our business and most important to our stakeholders, we identified in December 2022 our initial set of ESG goals.
+Such goals include addressing the ecological impact of our business, driving inclusion within our crew, fostering governance accountability and mitigating climate-related risks.
+The identification of these risks and opportunities, together with the development of goals to address them, help to guide our approach to aligning our business and our ESG priorities.

 To ensure that ESG is prioritized throughout our business, the Nominating and Corporate Governance Committee of our Board of Directors has been tasked with oversight of our strategy, initiatives, policies, practices and reporting relating to ESG matters.
-Additionally, we have adopted several policies to uphold our commitment to our values across our business and operations, including a Human Rights Policy, a Diversity, Equity and Inclusion, or DEI, Policy, a Health and Workplace Safety Policy and a Supplier Code of Conduct.
+Additionally, we have adopted several policies to uphold our commitment to our values across our business and operations, including a Human Rights Policy, an Environmental Policy, a Diversity, Equity and Inclusion, or DEI, Policy, a Health and Workplace Safety Policy and a Supplier Code of Conduct.

 We are committed to building a people-first culture that embodies our values and understands the unique needs of our crew members.
-We will continue to hold ourselves accountable to the important role we play in helping transition the world around us to a more diverse, equitable, and inclusive place.
+We will continue to hold ourselves accountable to the important role we play in helping transition the world around us to a more diverse, equitable and inclusive place.
 In 2021, we appointed our first Head of DEI and established an internal Diversity Council to oversee our DEI approach and initiatives.
+In 2022, we continued to build on our DEI priorities through the establishment of crew resource groups and establishment of a tangible, measurable goal to increase crew inclusion.
 See the section titled "-Culture and Human Capital" below for further information about our commitment to a diverse crew and an inclusive work environment.

 We acknowledge the potential threat that climate change may have on our business and are committed to taking action to mitigate our emissions and overall environmental risk.
-In 2021, we began to track and analyze our greenhouse gas emissions to understand and mitigate our carbon footprint.
-Additionally, we have engaged a third-party organization to identify and assess water risks relative to our business and operations.
+In 2021, we began to track and analyze our greenhouse gas emissions to understand and mitigate our carbon footprint, as well as water risks relative to our business and operations.
+In December 2022, we published our initial disclosures under the Task Force on Climate-Related Financial Disclosure framework.

-We believe in providing transparent disclosure of our ESG efforts and communicating our progress with stakeholders.
-To that end, we released our inaugural Sustainability Report in March 2022.
-To learn more about our ESG efforts and our relevant ESG policies, please visit our investor relations website: investors.vitalfarms.com.
-Information contained on, or that can be accessed through, our website is not incorporated by reference into this Annual Report or any of our other filings with the SEC.
+We believe in providing transparent disclosure of our ESG efforts and communicating our progress with stakeholders, and concurrently with this Annual Report, we released our annual Impact Report in March 2023 (previously referred to as our Sustainability Report).
+To learn more about our ESG efforts and our relevant policies, please visit our investor relations website: investors.vitalfarms.com.
+Information contained on, or that can be accessed through, our website (including information in our Impact Report) is not incorporated by reference into this Annual Report or any of our other filings with the SEC.
 We welcome our stakeholders' feedback on our approach to ESG and can be contacted at investors@vitalfarms.com.